Karlheinzniebuhr/karlheinzniebuhr.github.io/link feed.md

 ---
 layout: page
-title: Link Log automatically generated from Pocket --> Google Spreadsheets --> This Blog
+title: Auto-generated Link Log from Pocket
 description: This is a log of links I find interesting
 ---